MeinChef/UDL-Loss-Fitting/README.md

 A flag for selecting the model to train on.
 Different flags also have an impact on how the data is prepared, as the LSTM models (lstm, circular) predict on sequences.
 The sequence length should be defined in `cfg/cfg.yml` with the key `seq_len`.

 Options:
-- `dense` - A densly connected, strictly feed-forward model.
+- `dense` - A densely connected, strictly feed-forward model.
 Layers are as follows:
 ![Picture of Network structure](./img/dense.png)
 - `lstm` - An LSTM network, designed to predict the direction of the wind using the last `seq_len` (25 in this case) datapoints.
 Structure is as follows:
 ![Picture of LSTM Network structur](./img/lstm.png)